Morris Cowley

-Morris Cowley Bullnose (1915)
+Morris Cowley Bullnose (1915–1920)

-The Continental Cowley, shown to the press in April 1915, was a larger engined (1495 cc against 1018 cc), longer, wider and better equipped version of the first Morris Oxford with the same "Bullnose" radiator; in addition it could carry a four-passenger body.
-To reduce the price many components were bought from United States suppliers.
-The 1495 cc, side valve, four cylinder engine was made by Continental Motor Manufacturing Company of Detroit, and the clutch and three speed gearbox by Detroit Gear & Machine Co.
+The Continental Cowley, shown to the press in April 1915, was a larger engined (1495 cc against 1018 cc), longer, wider and better-equipped version of the first Morris Oxford with the same "Bullnose" radiator; in addition it could carry a four-passenger body.
+To reduce the price, many components were bought from United States suppliers.
+The 1495 cc, side-valve, four-cylinder engine was made by Continental Motor Manufacturing Company of Detroit, and the clutch and three-speed gearbox by Detroit Gear & Machine Co.
 Back axle, front axle and steering gear also came from the USA.
-Supply of these components was badly affected by World War I. The suspension used semi elliptic leaf springs at the front and three quarter elliptics at the rear.
+Supply of these components was badly affected by the First World War.
+The suspension used semi-elliptic leaf springs at the front and three-quarter-elliptics at the rear.

-The central position of the handbrake and ball change gear lever revealed the gearbox's US origin.
+The central position of the handbrake and ball-change gear lever revealed the gearbox's US origin.
 It also made for easy entry through the driver's door and no cold steel up a driver's leg.
-The petrol tank was in the scuttle and its filler was above the gear lever in the centre of the dashboard.
+The petrol tank was in the scuttle, and its filler was above the gear lever in the centre of the dashboard.

-The US-made back axle was the first helically cut drive in a quantity produced British car.
+The US-made back axle was the first helically cut drive in a quantity-produced British car.

 Electric lighting was standard.
 It was the first Morris car to be sold like that.
-The 6-volt Lucas lamps were a set of five, powered by a belt-driven dynamo fixed to the engine by its cylinder head studs.
+The six-volt Lucas lamps were a set of five, powered by a belt-driven dynamo fixed to the engine by its cylinder head studs.
 The cost of these few electrical components was equivalent to 59% of the cost of the imported engine.
 The delivery van body was not provided with electric lighting.

 More expensive than Oxford

-There was no austerity for the Cowley though it was at first slightly cheaper than the Oxford.
-There was diamond patterned buttoned upholstery in real leather set off by mahogany cappings, and a proper door for the driver.
+There was no austerity for the Cowley, though it was at first slightly cheaper than the Oxford.
+There was diamond-patterned buttoned upholstery in real leather set off by mahogany cappings, and a proper door for the driver.
 The mudguards were black and the standard body colour was a chocolate brown.
-The Cowley did not become a stripped down Oxford until 1919.
+The Cowley did not become a stripped-down Oxford until 1919.

 McKenna duties

-Although first shown to the press in April 1915 the new car was not generally available until late summer that year just when the government suddenly imposed the McKenna duties.
-A tax of 33% was imposed on imported "luxury" goods but demand for the Cowleys seemed to ignore the price rises.
+Although first shown to the press in April 1915, the new car was not generally available until late summer that year, just when the government suddenly imposed the McKenna duties.
+A tax of 33% was imposed on imported "luxury" goods, but demand for the Cowleys seemed to ignore the price rises.